Skip to content

 def workspace_symbols(query: str) -> List[LspSymbol]

-This method searches for symbols matching the query string across all files in the Sandbox.
-It’s useful for finding declarations and definitions without knowing which file they’re in.
+Searches for symbols matching the query string across all files in the Sandbox.

 Arguments: